UgniusLab/datalogger/README.md

-# DataLogger for digital Mitutoyo reading.
+# DataLogger for digital Mitutoyo comparator.

 this project is build with 3 adafruit devices: